Simatwa/y2mate-api/README.md

 - `Handler.save`
   * third_dict : Response of `third_query.run()`
   * dir : Directory for saving the contents
-  * progress_bar : Stdout media-name & Display download progress bar
+  * progress_bar : Display download progress bar
+  * quiet : Not to stdout anything
+  * naming_format : Format for generating media filename using the `third_query` response keys

 </details>